 How to write your salutation

-Leave a line space before your salutation and follow it with a comma.
+Leave a line space before writing your salutation.
+Follow it with a comma.

-Leave a line space before your name and follow it with your first and last name.
+Leave a line space before writing your first and last name.

 Your salutation should look like this: